aisaacroth/engineering-notes/README.md

 ## Who are you?
 I'm just a guy from New York, who is a software developer by trade.
 I like math and I like building things, but I don't write code in my free time.
-I've never been a person who thinks to automate his whole life and I don't think I can change the world by being some programming prodigy.
+I've never been a person who thinks to automate his whole life and I am not trying to change the world with these notes.

 I've been programming professionally for a few years now, and all of that time has been in the start-up world so I have seen some shit.
 I have experience